TheRemote/Legendary-Java-Minecraft-Paper/README.md

 <h2>Configuration / Accessing Server Files</h2>
 The server data is stored where Docker stores your volumes.
-This is typically a folder on the host OS that is shared and mounted with the container.
-I'll give the usual locations here but if you're having trouble just do some Googling for your exact platform and you should find where Docker is storing the volume files.<br>
+This is typically a folder on the host OS that is shared and mounted with the container.<br>
+You can find your exact path by typing: <pre>docker volume inspect yourvolumename</pre>  This will give you the fully qualified path to your volume like this:
+<pre>{
+        "CreatedAt": "2022-05-09T21:08:34-06:00",
+        "Driver": "local",
+        "Labels": {},
+        "Mountpoint": "/var/lib/docker/volumes/minecraftbe/_data",
+        "Name": "minecraftbe",
+        "Options": {},
+        "Scope": "local"
+    }</pre>
 <br>
 On Linux it's typically available at: <pre>/var/lib/docker/volumes/yourvolumename/_data</pre><br>
 On Windows it's at <pre>C:\ProgramData\DockerDesktop</pre> but may be located at something more like <pre>\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\</pre>if you are using WSL (Windows Subsystem for Linux<br>